mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

    * - ``redactHistory``
      - string
      - ``remove``
-     - Controls what information is recorded in the ``mongosh`` command history, meaning what can be accessed via up and down keys and Ctrl+R while inside the shell.
+     - Controls what information is recorded in the ``mongosh`` command history.
+       You can access the ``mongosh`` command history via the up and down keys and Ctrl+R while inside the shell.

-       Must be one of:
+       Must be one of the following values:

        - ``keep``: Retain all history.
        - ``remove``: Remove lines that contain sensitive commands from the history.